uob-coms20007/uob-coms20007.github.io/syntax/ll.md

 _LL(1)_ grammars have the property that, at every step of the derivation, which rule we choose is completely determined by a combination of the leftmost non-terminal in the current sentential form (this is the first L in "LL(1)"), and a fixed size prefix of the remaining input string, say the single leftmost character (this is the second L and the 1).

 The following grammar may look strange, but it is actually equivalent to the previous one, in the sense that they generate the same languages, except that this one makes the end-of-input symbol explicit as a terminal symbol.
 It is traditional to use \\$ for this - so the first rule of the grammar says that a string derivable from $D$ consists of a prefix derivable from $C$, a suffix derivable from $D'$ and that's it, i.e. we next meet the end-of-input marker.
-The start symbol of the new grammar is $D$:
+The start symbol of the new grammar is $S$:

 $$
   \begin{array}{lcl}
+    S &\longrightarrow& D\ $\\
-    D &\longrightarrow& C\ D'\ $ \\
+    D &\longrightarrow& C\ D'\\
     D' &\longrightarrow& \orop C\ D' \mid \epsilon \\
     C &\longrightarrow& A\ C' \\
     C' &\longrightarrow& \andop A\ C' \mid \epsilon \\